Acne is the most common skin disease in the US and affects 80% of the population at some point in life.

 Intralesional injection of 0.1 mL triamcinolone acetonide suspension 2.5 mg/mL (the 10 mg/mL suspension must be diluted) is indicated for patients with firm (cystic) acne who seek quick clinical improvement with reduced scarring.
 Local atrophy may occur but is usually transient.
 For isolated, very boggy lesions, incision and drainage are often beneficial but may result in residual scarring.

 Pyoderma faciale is treated with oral corticosteroids and isotretinoin.

-Acne fulminans is treated with oral corticosteroids and systemic antibiotics.
+Acne fulminans is commonly treated with oral corticosteroids and systemic antibiotics.

-Acne conglobata is treated with oral isotretinoin if systemic antibiotics fail.
+Acne conglobata is treated with oral isotretinoin and systemic corticosteroids if severe if systemic antibiotics fail.

 For acne caused by endocrine abnormalities (eg, polycystic ovary syndrome, virilizing adrenal tumors in females), antiandrogens are indicated.
-Spironolactone, which has some antiandrogen effects, is sometimes prescribed to treat acne at a dose of 50 to 100 mg po once/day.
+Spironolactone, which has some antiandrogen effects, is sometimes prescribed to treat acne at a dose of 50 to 150 mg (maximum 200 mg) orally once a day.
 Cyproterone acetate is used in Europe.
-When other measures fail, an estrogen/progesterone–containing contraceptive may be tried; therapy ≥ 6 mo is needed to evaluate effect.
+When other measures fail, an estrogen/progesterone–containing contraceptive may be tried; therapy ≥ 6 months is needed to evaluate effect.